zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/mlek/_index.md

 minutes_to_complete: 30

-who_is_this_for: Learning path for embedded software developers new to the examples get familiar with main features.
+who_is_this_for: This is an introductory topic for embedded software developers interested in using the reference IoT software examples on Arm Corstone-300 FVP.

 learning_objectives:
     - Build examples from Machine Learning Evaluation Kit (MLEK)